Top 5 Challenges in Sustaining Your Knowledge Base Long-Term

 3. Involving teams in the process

-💡 Simplify user management to increase ease of use of collaboration.
+Simple user management increases ease of collaboration.

 Real-world solution

-💡 Establish a multi-layered security system that includes user authentication, access restrictions, and encrypted storage to protect sensitive information while maintaining easy access for authorized users.
+Establish a multi-layered security system that includes user authentication, access restrictions, and encrypted storage to protect sensitive information while maintaining easy access for authorized users.

 Real-world solution